joolstorrentecalo/gitlab-foss/doc/administration/geo/replication/troubleshooting/replication.md

 To fix this, add the subnet mask in `/etc/gitlab/gitlab.rb` under `postgresql['md5_auth_cidr_addresses']` to respect the CIDR format (for example, `10.0.0.1/32`).

-### Message: `Found data in the gitlabhq_production database`
+### Message: `Found data in the gitlabhq_production database!` when running `gitlab-ctl replicate-geo-database`

-If you receive the error `Found data in the gitlabhq_production database!` when running `gitlab-ctl replicate-geo-database`, data was detected in the `projects` table.
+This happens if data is detected in the `projects` table.
 When one or more projects are detected, the operation is aborted to prevent accidental data loss.
 To bypass this message, pass the `--force` option to the command.

+In GitLab 13.4, a seed project is added when GitLab is first installed.
+This makes it necessary to pass `--force` even on a new Geo secondary site.
+There is an [issue to account for seed projects](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/5618) when checking the database.

 ### Message: `FATAL:  could not map anonymous shared memory: Cannot allocate memory`